-The Caretaker in Barnes is responsible for the security of the school site in and out of school hours.
-They are responsible for visual inspections of the site, and for the intruder and fire alarm systems.
-The Caretaker, CFO and Headteacher are key holders and will respond to an emergency.
+The Caretaker in Barnes is responsible for the security of the school site during and out of school hours.
+They are responsible for visual inspections of the site, intruder, and fire alarm systems.
+Any issues with the alarm systems are urgently addressed with the responsible provider.

+The Caretaker/Site Manager, Headteacher, Deputy Headteacher and Finance Manager are key holders and will respond to an emergency.